 2. The Annual Conference

-(a) Accompanying the notice of the AGM the Secretariat shall cause to be distributed a call for Conference Proposal Committees to be formed for the Annual Conference two years hence.
+(a) Accompanying the notice of the Annual General Meeting the Secretariat shall cause to be distributed a call for Conference Proposal Committees to be formed for the Annual Conference two years hence.
 Any member or group of members of the Society may form a Conference Proposal Committee.

 (b) A Conference Proposal Committee will be recognised by the Society upon the receipt by the Secretariat of a statement to the following effect: